February 17, 2025

 10 neurological symptoms not to ignore

 Here are 10 symptoms that could indicate a serious neurological issue.
-If you experience any of these, don’t wait—seek medical help.
+If you experience any of these signs of a neurological problem, don’t wait—seek medical help immediately.

 1. Severe or Sudden Headaches